nicholasio/wp-central-posts-network/README.md

 ### How it works ####

 #### Defining groups and sections ####
-To actually use this plugins, first you must define the group and the sections that you wanna put posts, in the example below, it defines two groups: `homepage_highlights` and `homepage_secondary`, the first group has two sections `news` and `old-news`, the second group has only one section called `other-news`.
-This groups and sections will show up in `Main Site Panel => Network Post Selector`
+To actually use this plugins, first you must define the groups and the sections that you wanna put posts, in the example below, it defines two groups: `homepage_highlights` and `homepage_secondary`, the first group has two sections `news` and `old-news`, the second group has only one section called `other-news`.
+This groups and sections will show up in `Panel => Network Post Selector` on main site panel.
 ```php
 add_filter('wpcpn_posts_section', 'mysite_wpcpn_posts_section');
 function mysite_wpcpn_posts_section() {